farayez/cloud-management/README.md

 - Make a copy of `services/example` directory and name it accordingly.
     - Example: `myApp-backend-staging`
 - Populate variables inside `services/myApp-backend-staging/set_variables.sh` based on your needs.
+- Make a copy of `.aws/config.example` and `.aws/credentials.example`.
+Name the new files `config` and `credentials` respectively.
+- Populate newly created `.aws/config` and `.aws/credentials` files with configurations from AWS.
+Follow the format from [Authenticate with short-term credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-short-term.html)

 ## Build and push application image
 - Clone application repository into `repos/`